Procedural generation: Modern use

 Though modern computer games do not have the same memory and hardware restrictions that earlier games had, the use of procedural generation is frequently employed to create randomized games, maps, levels, characters, or other facets that are unique on each playthrough.

-In 2004, a PC first-person shooter called .kkrieger was released by a German demo group.
-It is entirely contained in a 96 kilobyte executable for Microsoft Windows that generates hundreds of megabytes of 3D and texture data when run.
-According to one of the programmers, "it was a complete failure as far as the game side was concerned (mostly because no one involved really deeply cared about that aspect)."

-Naked Sky's RoboBlitz used procedural generation to maximize content in a less than 50 MB downloadable file for Xbox Live Arcade.
-Will Wright's Spore also makes use of procedural synthesis.
+Many modern roguelike games (sometimes referred to as "roguelites") have shifted away from the turn-based early roguelikes to incorporate gameplay of other video game genres, such as platformers or shoot 'em ups, though still retain elements of procedural generation in how gameplay maps and levels are generated to assure that the player has a means to complete each level along with permadeath.
+This also extends to power-ups and other items that populate the game's map, selected by the game through procedural generational rules to assure the game feels fair to the player so they feel they have the agency to win the game.

 Procedural generation is often used in loot systems of quest-driven games, such as action role-playing games and massive multiplayer online role playing games.
 Though quests may feature fixed rewards, other loot, such as weapons and armor, may be generated for the player based on the player-character's level, the quest's level, their performance in the quest, and other random factors.
 This often leads to loot having a rarity quality applied to reflect when the procedural generation system has produced an item with better-than-average attributes.
 For example, the Borderlands series is based on its procedural generation system which can create over a million unique guns and other equipment.
 Many open world or survival games procedurally create a game world from a random seed or one provided by the player, so that each playthrough is different.
 These generation systems create numerous pixel- or voxel-based biomes with distribution of resources, objects, and creatures.
 The player frequently has the ability to adjust some of the generation parameters, such as specifying the amount of water coverage in a world.
-Examples of such games include Dwarf Fortress and Minecraft.
+Examples of such games include Dwarf Fortress, Minecraft, and Vintage Story.